 Arriving At Ao Nang Pier Krabi

 Ao Nang Pier Krabi is less hectic than Phuket.
 There is no arrival fee payable in Ao Nang (unlike Koh Phi Phi and Koh Lanta) which makes exiting a breeze.
 Helpful Ao Nang Travel & Tour Co Ltd staff are on hand to direct disoriented passengers.
 We were asked to walk past the pier to the car park around 100 metres away.
 There were heaps of Ao Nang Travel & Tour Vehicles around and staff were directing folks based on their destination.
 We stayed at Ananta Burin in the heart of Ao Nang and we were directed to the last vehicle in the row.
 It was the largest tuk tuk I have ever seen.
 We were the first to board and thought we had plenty of room.
 Wrong.
 Another 20 or so passengers and their luggage piled into the open air cabin which made it very cosy indeed.
 We were third to be dropped off on the short 10 minute drive into town, which was a blessing.
+I recommend spending a minimum of 3 days in Krabi to really experience this amazing part of Thailand.

 Alternative Options For Getting From Phuket to Krabi